Filly Gamine is even-money favorite for Kentucky Oaks - WHIZ News

 Gamine ran to a seven-length victory in the seven-furlong Longines Test Stakes at Saratoga on Aug.
 8, nearly six weeks after she dominated the Longines Acorn Stakes at Belmont by 18 3/4 lengths.
 She was disqualified from an allowance optional claiming race victory at Oaklawn Park on May 2 due to an excessive amount of the legal medication lidocaine.

+Trainer Kenneth McPeek isn’t concerned about Swiss Skydiver being hemmed in on the rail.

+“Well, it’s the shortest trip around there in the 1,” he said.
+“I’d rather be the 1 than the 9, I suppose.
+We’re in good shape.
+Tyler’s a great jock and we’ll probably let him do his thing.”

-Speech has two wins and three seconds this year, including last month’s Grade 1 Ashland at Keeneland.
+Speech has two wins and three seconds this year, including last month’s Grade 1 Ashland at Keeneland, and has finished third or higher in seven career starts.